Hypothetical answers to continuous queries over data streams: Related work and discussion

 Our algorithm also implicitly embodies a forgetting algorithm, as the only elements of $D_\tau$ kept in the $E$ sets are those that are still relevant to compute future answers to $Q$.

+The approaches from~\cite{Ronca2018,Walega2019,Zaniolo2012}, which are also specifically Datalog-based, make some restrictions to the form of rules in order to avoid blocking behaviours.

+In \cite{Zaniolo2012}, working in a variant of Datalog called Streamlog, the author characterises \emph{sequential rules and programs} with the purpose of avoiding blocking behaviour.
+In particular, the rule $\m{Shdn}(X,T) \rightarrow \m{Malf}(X,T-2)$ from Example~\ref{ex:toy} is disallowed in this framework, since the timestamp in the head of a rule may never be smaller than the timestamps of the atoms in the body.

-\cite{Ronca2018} proposes the \emph{language of forward-propagating queries}, a variant of Temporal Datalog that allows queries to be answered in polynomial time in the size of the input data.
-This is achieved at the cost of disallowing propagation of derived facts towards past time points -- precluding, e.g., rules like $\m{Shdn}(X,T) \rightarrow \m{Malf}(X,T-2)$ in Example~\ref{ex:toy}.
+The authors of \cite{Ronca2018} propose the \emph{language of forward-propagating queries}, yet another variant of Temporal Datalog that allows queries to be answered in polynomial time in the size of the input data.
+This is again achieved at the cost of disallowing propagation of derived facts towards past time points -- once more precluding rule $\m{Shdn}(X,T) \rightarrow \m{Malf}(X,T-2)$ in Example~\ref{ex:toy}.
 The authors present a generic algorithm to compute answers to a query, given a window size, and investigate methods for calculating a minimal window size.

-\cite{Zaniolo2012}, working in another variant of Datalog called Streamlog, characterise \emph{sequential rules and programs} with the purpose of avoiding blocking behaviour.
-Again, rule $\m{Shdn}(X,T) \rightarrow \m{Malf}(X,T-2)$ from Example~\ref{ex:toy} is disallowed in this framework, since the timestamp in the head of a rule may never be smaller than the timestamps of the atoms in the body.
+Memory consumption is a concern in~\cite{Walega2019}, where a sound and complete stream reasoning algorithm is presented for a fragment of datalogMTL -- forward-propagating datalogMTL -- that also disallows propagation of derived information towards the past.
+DatalogMTL is a Datalog extension of the Horn fragment of MTL~\cite{Koymans1990,Alur1993}, which was proposed in~\cite{Brandt2018} for ontology-based access to temporal log data.
+DatalogMTL rules allow propagation of derived information to both past and future time points.
+Concerned with the possibly huge or unbounded set of input facts that have to be kept in memory, the authors of~\cite{Walega2019} restrict the set of operators of datalogMTL to one that generates only so-called forward-propagating rules.
+They present a sound and complete algorithm for stream reasoning with forward-propagating datalogMTL that limits memory usage through the use of a sliding window.

+\begin{newtext} More recently, \cite{Ronca2022} removes these syntactic restrictions on the forms of rules (keeping only the light requirement of temporal guardedness, which is similar to connectedness) and studies fragments of the language for which the existence of a query delay is decidable. \end{newtext}

-\paragraph{Incomplete information.} When reasoning over sources with incomplete information, the concepts of certain and possible answers, and granularities thereof, inevitably arise~\cite{Grayetal2007,Lang2014,Razniewski2015} as a way to assign confidence levels to the information output to the user.
+\paragraph{Incomplete information} When reasoning over sources with incomplete information, the concepts of certain and possible answers, and granularities thereof, inevitably arise~\cite{deLeng2019,Grayetal2007,Lang2014,Razniewski2015} as a way to assign confidence levels to the information output to the user.
 These approaches, like ours, also compute answers with incomplete information.